mochimilk/tangerine-sunshine/_posts/2020-05-07-winter-triton-fest-2020.md

 ![Landing page with events, dates, and times listed for quick viewership](/uploads/TritonFestWireframe-01.png)

+_*Landing page with events, dates, and times listed for quick viewership*_

 ## Final Product

 I wanted to create a site that would allow students to explore and share all the events offered at Triton Fest without having to leave the site itself.
 To do this, I kept three things in mind: